ihimanshubhutani/drawWidMe/README.md

 Now you can record your drawing and then send it, your drawing when recording will not be live to other members of the Board and will only become visible to them once you send it

+# Experimental Feature

+Try our experimental feature Draw wid Hands, - Machine Learning Feature which moves marker according to Your Hands.

 ### 🏠 [Homepage](http://drawwidme.herokuapp.com)

 ### ✨ [Demo](http://drawwidme.herokuapp.com/demo/user)